learn-co-curriculum/phase-3-hashketball/README.md

 `game_hash`."
 You can read more about it in the [RSpec documentation for `--example`][example].

 The `learn` program uses `rspec` to evaluate test success.
-So, if we get a chunk of the tests working, as proved by `rspec`, we can trust that those tests will pass when we run `learn`.
+So, if we get a subset of the tests working, as proved by `rspec`, we can trust that those tests will pass when we run `learn`.

-> **Wisdom**: Move from working, to working, to working.
+> **Wisdom**: Move from working to working to working.
 Never let "broken in
 > this way, and that way, and that way" mount up!

 ### Leaving Step 1